 Friendship Shelter helps homeless adults achieve self-sufficiency and become more productive members of our community.

-What’s New at Friendship Shelter: Permanent Supportive Housing
+What’s New this year at Friendship Shelter: Permanent Supportive Housing

 Permanent Supportive Housing is a widely-accepted national best-practice in homeless services that greatly reduces the harm homeless people experience through their lives on the street, and significantly reduces the cost of homelessness for our community.
 We believe that Permanent Supportive Housing is a logical extension of our current work and a way to expand our services to meet our community’s growing need.

 We recently launched a Scattered-Site Permanent Supportive Housing program in South Orange County and are working with the City of Laguna Beach on a Permanent Supportive Housing proposal.
 Please visit www.friendsofsupportivehousing.org to read more about our proposal, add your name to the growing list of community supporters, and find the answers to your questions.

 Photo courtesy of Lead House Supervisor, Karlie Noyes

 Our Self-Sufficiency Program in Laguna Beach, for which there is always a waiting list, provides a home, three meals daily and a wide range of support services for 32 men and women.

 Residents are expected to work, save money and develop skills to rebuild their lives.

 In addition to the Self-Sufficiency Program, Friendship Shelter operates an emergency overnight shelter with the City of Laguna Beach, and has established a Permanent Supportive Housing Program.
 For more information on these, please visit our programs page.